Red Silk

 The film takes place in 1927 on the Trans-Siberian Railway.
 Couriers of the Chinese Communist Party are carrying top secret documents across Russia that could determine the future of the Soviet Union and China relations.

 The couriers, having illegally crossed the Soviet-Chinese border near Blagoveshchensk, board the Trans-Siberian Express "Vladivostok-Moscow" in Belogorsk.
 But it is on the "best train in the country" that the main danger awaits them - here, under the guise of ordinary passengers, both Kuomintang agents and foreign intelligence officers are hiding.
 In addition, the train is pursued by Honghuzi - greedy cutthroats hired by someone, ready to do anything for the most valuable documents.

-The envoys of the Chinese Communist Party need to get at least to Irkutsk, from where it is already possible to arrange both delivery and full-fledged protection.
-But while the express is passing through Transbaikalia, only Anna Vasilyevna Volkova, an employee of the Soviet foreign intelligence agent, and Fyodor Kornilov, a brave but straightforward and narrow-minded red commander, who helps her, are responsible for the safety of the Chinese comrades.
-They took Artyom Svetlov, a young and inexperienced employee of the Belogorsky department of the Joint State Political Directorate, who speaks Chinese with a sin in half.
-And of the three couriers, only Wang Lin, a very young girl, understands a little Russian.

-Nikolai Timofeevich Garin, a high-class Russian intelligence officer who was "stuck" in China after the fall of the Russian Empire and flattered himself with the hope that helping the Chekists deliver top-secret materials to their destination might give him a chance to return home to Russia.
-In order to identify and neutralize a common enemy, Soviet intelligence officers will have to accept the help of a former Tsarist officer.